ISP19/problems/properties/README.md

 Encapsulation is one of the *3 Pillars of OOP*.
 Encapsulation enables you to hide an object's attributes (called *data hiding*) and expose their values using *accessor methods*.

-This enforces the principle of:
+This enforces the principle of
 "*code to an interface, not to an implementation*".

 The benefits of encapulating/data-hiding are: